-You will be notified by mail if you become eligible for COBRA coverage as a result of a reduction in work hours or termination of employment.
-The notification will come from the University's COBRA Administrator and will give you instructions for electing COBRA coverage, and advise you of the monthly cost.
+You will be notified by mail if you become eligible for COBRA coverage as a result of one of the above qualifying events.
+The notification will come from the University's COBRA Administrator and will give you instructions for electing COBRA coverage and advise you of the monthly cost.
 Your monthly cost is the full cost, including both Participant and Employer costs, plus a 2% administrative fee or other cost as permitted by law.